Kyron Drones

-Kyron Drones (born July 24, 2003) is an American college football quarterback for the Virginia Tech Hokies.
-He previously played for the Baylor Bears.
+Kyron Drones (born July 24, 2003) is an American professional football quarterback.
+He played college football for the Baylor Bears and Virginia Tech Hokies.

 Early life

-Drones was born on July 24, 2003, in Pearland, Texas.
-He attended and played football at Shadow Creek High School, where he passed for 5,257 yards and 71 touchdowns with 17 interceptions and rushed for 1,300 yards and 23 touchdowns.
-Drones committed to play college football at the Baylor University over other schools such as Auburn, Ole Miss, TCU, and Pittsburgh.
+Drones attended and played football at Shadow Creek High School, where he passed for 5,257 yards and 71 touchdowns with 17 interceptions and rushed for 1,300 yards and 23 touchdowns.
+Drones committed to play college football at Baylor University over other schools such as Auburn, Ole Miss, TCU, and Pittsburgh.

 College career

 Baylor

 As a freshman in 2021, Drones was redshirted and saw no in-game action.
 In 2022, he threw for 219 yards and a touchdown with an interception while also rushing for 49 yards and two touchdowns.
 After the season, Drones entered the NCAA transfer portal.

 Virginia Tech

 Drones transferred to Virginia Tech before the 2023 season.
 He started the first game of his career in week 3 of the season, completing 19 of 32 passes for 190 yards and a touchdown with an interception while also rushing 22 times for 74 yards in a loss to Rutgers.
 The following week, Drones again got the start, and completed 19 of 35 passing attempts for 160 yards and rushed for 75 yards and two touchdowns in a loss to Marshall.